mihar-22/whisp/README.md

 Array of callbacks passed into the constructor: `(name, level, messages) => void`

-Runners are simple asynchronous callbacks that you can use to do anything, pass your logs
+Runners are simple asynchronous callbacks that you can use to do anything, for example writing to a file or sending logs to a server.

 ### Example